blockchyp/blockchyp-ts/README.md

 **Common Variations**

 * **Gift Card Redemption**:  There's no special API for gift card redemption in BlockChyp.
 Simply execute a plain charge transaction and if the customer swipes a gift card, our terminals will identify the gift card and run a gift card redemption.
 Also note that if for some reason the gift card's original purchase transaction is associated with fraud or a chargeback, the transaction will be rejected.
-* **EBT**: Set the `CardType` field to `CardType.EBT` to process an EBT SNAP transaction.
+* **EBT**: Set the `CardType` field to `BlockChyp.CardType.EBT` to process an EBT SNAP transaction.
 Note that test EBT transactions always assume a balance of $100.00, so test EBT transactions over that amount may be declined.
 * **Cash Back**: To enable cash back for debit transactions, set the `CashBack` field.
 If the card presented isn't a debit card, the `CashBack` field will be ignored.
 * **Manual Card Entry**: Set the `ManualEntry` field to enable manual card entry.
 Good as a backup when chips and MSR's don't work or for more secure phone orders.
-You can even combine the `ManualEntry` field with the `CardType` field set to `CardType.EBT` for manual EBT card entry.
+You can even combine the `ManualEntry` field with the `CardType` field set to `BlockChyp.CardType.EBT` for manual EBT card entry.
 * **Inline Tokenization**: You can enroll the payment method in the token vault inline with a charge transaction by setting the `Enroll` field.
 You'll get a token back in the response.
 You can even bind the token to a customer record if you also pass in customer data.
 * **Prompting for Tips**: Set the `PromptForTip` field if you'd like to prompt the customer for a tip before authorization.
 Good for pay-at-the-table and other service related scenarios.
 * **Cash Discounting and Surcharging**:  The `Surcharge` and `CashDiscount` fields can be used together to support cash discounting or surcharge problems.
 Consult the Cash Discount documentation for more details.